Nosson Tzvi Finkel (Mir): Illness

-Reb Finkel was diagnosed with Parkinson's disease in the late 1980s.
+Finkel was diagnosed with Parkinson's disease in the late 1980s.
 Though he experienced much difficulty in walking and talking, and suffered from involuntary tremors and spasms and slurred speech, he continued to learn for hours every day and gave regular shiurim in the yeshiva, as well as embarked on regular fund-raising trips abroad.
 In later years, when he felt too weak to sit in a chair during the chaburas (small-group learning sessions) that he organized for students in his home, he would lie down on a couch and encourage the students to begin the session.
 He refused to take medication for his condition, since the drugs could make his mind foggy or cause memory loss and he didn't want to risk forgetting his Torah studies.
 He only took medication that provided temporary relief from his symptoms.

 Death

 At 6 a.m. in his home on November 8, 2011 (11 Cheshvan 5772), Finkel suddenly lost consciousness.
 EMS personnel attempted to revive him for 50 minutes while students of the Mir stood outside in the street praying for him.
 His personal doctor summoned to the home determined that he had died of cardiac arrest.

 An estimated 100,000 people attended his funeral, which began at the Mir yeshiva in Beit Yisrael and continued on foot to Har HaMenuchot, where he was buried next to Rabbi Chaim Shmuelevitz, a former rosh yeshiva of the Mir, and close by the graves of Reb Leizer Yudel and Rabbi Binyomin Beinish Finkel.
 The Edah HaChareidis ordered all Haredi businesses to close during the funeral, and Litvishe Torah leaders Rabbi Yosef Shalom Eliashiv and Aharon Leib Shteinman instructed teachers and students of Talmud Torahs, yeshivas, and kollels to join the funeral procession.
 The procession was so large that it blocked the entrance to the city and halted operations of the Jerusalem Light Rail, as tens of thousands of mourners crossed the tracks of the Jerusalem Chords Bridge en route to the cemetery.

-Rav Finkel's death was a double blow for the Jerusalem Litvish yeshiva world, coming one day after the death of Rabbi Dov Schwartzman, another respected Litvish rosh yeshiva in Jerusalem.
+Finkel's death was a double blow for the Jerusalem Litvish yeshiva world, coming one day after the death of Rabbi Dov Schwartzman, another respected Litvish rosh yeshiva in Jerusalem.
 Rabbi Finkel participated in Rabbi Schwartzman's funeral on 7 November.

 At the funeral it was announced that Finkel's eldest son, Rabbi Eliezer Yehuda Finkel, would succeed his father as rosh yeshiva.